 We through millions of plastic bottles and bags into the dustbin every day.
 These, in turn, add to the million more that lie around landfills.
 It is very astonishing.
 A very small amount of these bags and bottles actually get recycled.
 Most of them just lie there in the landfills or deep inside the oceans.
 Earlier, people thought that they don’t do any harm if they just lie there.
 Well, now we know very well the dangers of that.
 We know that in the form of microplastics, these plastics would continue each and every one of us till the end of our biological lives.
 So why contribute to the ever-increasing plastic waste when you can use these creative DIY activities to reuse plastic bags and bottles?

-Five creative DIY activities to reuse plastic bags
+Creative DIY activities to reuse plastic bags and plastic bottles

 Everyone knows the fact that the Earth’s environment is under great threat due to the pollution caused by plastic.
 For those who love their environment and want to do their bit to save it, here five creative DIY activities to reuse plastic bags and reduce its impact on the environment.